 Sadly, Harriet died at the age of 35 in Bloomington, McLean County, IL on Aug.
 10, 1902.
 She is buried in Farmer City, DeWitt County.
-She rests beside four of her infant children, and their grave marker is seen at left.
+She rests beside four of her infant children.

 After two years as a widower, Charles married Dora Belle O'Neal (1882-1962) on Dec.
 10, 1904, in Bloomington, IL.
 They were a quarter of a century apart in age.